duarte3333/Push_Swap/README.md

 - **`rrr`** : **`rra`** and **`rrb`** at the same time.

 The challenge is to find the shortest sequence of operations that accomplishes this task, with as few moves as possible.
 The push swap problem is often used as a benchmark for evaluating the efficiency of sorting algorithms and programs.

+I managed to get an average of 595 moves for 100 random numbers and an average of 4806 for 500 random numbers.

 ## Example